 Welcome!

-I've been an Assistant Professor of Meteorology at CMU since Summer 2018.
-In my four years at CMU, I've taught classes for MET majors on Dynamic and Physical Meteorology (MET 320, 330, 335), and Meteorological Instrumentation and Observations (MET 312), in addition to an introductory course on Severe and Unusual Weather (MET 140).
-My research spans mesoscale dynamics, with recent foci including the thermodynamics of thunderstorm outflow airmasses and coastal boundary layers and their role in convection initiation.
+I've been a faculty member in the CMU Meteorology Program since Summer 2018.
+As part of the Meteorology Program, I teach courses including Dynamic and Physical Meteorology (MET 320, 330, 335), Meteorological Instrumentation and Observations (MET 312), and Mesoscale Meteorology (MET 450), in addition to an introductory course on Severe and Unusual Weather (MET 140).
+CMU's location in the Lower Peninsula of Michigan makes it an ideal location to study the influence of lake breezes on convection initiation through fieldwork, complemented by idealized modeling studies.
+In addition to convection initiation, my group conducts research related to destabilization of thunderstorm outflow airmasses, and additional topics at the intersection of boundary layer and mesoscale dynamics.
 I involve students in my research through NSF funding and the CMU-STORM (Student Training for Observational Research in Meteorology) program that I developed and direct.
 Information on specific current and former projects is available on my Research page.

 -